dbeinhauer/etra_challenge/README.md

 # etra_challenge

 Homework to the "Informatics and Coginitive Science 1" course.
 Data Analysis of the ETRA Dataset.
+View the render of the report: [etra_challenge-report](https://raw.githack.com/dbeinhauer/etra_challenge/main/etra_challenge_report.html)

 ## Setup